-Community Development Block Grant and HOME Programs - The County's ability to continue to provide funding to a variety of nonprofit agencies that provide critical services to lower income residents, including financing the development of affordable housing, was threatened by the Administration's plan to cut the CDBG and HOME programs as part of the FY 2006 federal budget.
-While the proposal was defeated, it could resurface.
+Community Development Block Grant and HOME Programs - The County's ability to continue to provide funding to a variety of nonprofit agencies that provide critical services to lower income residents, including financing the development of affordable housing, is threatened by the Administration's proposal to cut the CDBG and program as part of the FY 2012 federal budget.
 The County will oppose proposed cuts in these vital community development programs.

-In addition, as part the Administration's "Community Development Block Grant Reform Act" introduced in 2007, the formula used in the CDBG program to determine a grantee's entitlement amount would be amended in several ways.
-The County will oppose the proposed changes in the CDBG allocation formula.
+In addition, the County will oppose any proposed changes in the CDBG allocation formula.
 CDBG formula funding has declined by 17 percent since FY 2004 while the HOME program's funding has declined by 12 percent during the same period.
 Both programs need to have funding restored.